 After treatment for MDS, talk with your doctor about developing a follow-up care plan.
 This plan may include regular physical examinations and/or medical tests for the coming months and years.
 People treated for MDS need ongoing tests for blood counts and bone marrow function to check if or how the disease changes, how well current treatment is working, and whether additional treatment is needed.
-People who received a stem cell/bone marrow transplant need follow-up care more often; this includes watching for symptoms and signs of graft-versus-host disease, a possible side effect of an ALLO transplantation (See Treatment).
+People who received a stem cell/bone marrow transplant need follow-up care more often; this includes watching for symptoms and signs of graft-versus-host disease, a possible side effect of an ALLO transplantation (See Treatment Options).

 ASCO offers treatment summary forms to help keep track of the treatment you received and develop a survivorship care plan once treatment is completed.

-People treated for MDS are encouraged to follow established guidelines for good health, such as maintaining a healthy weight, not smoking, eating a balanced diet, and receiving appropriate screening for other types of cancer beyond AML.
+People treated for MDS are encouraged to follow established guidelines for good health, such as maintaining a healthy weight, not smoking, eating a balanced diet, and receiving appropriate screening for types of cancer other than AML.
 Talk with your doctor to develop a plan that is best for your needs.
 Moderate physical activity can help rebuild your strength and energy level after receiving more intensive treatments.
 Your doctor can help you create an appropriate exercise plan based upon your needs, physical abilities, and fitness level.
 Learn more about the next steps to take in survivorship, including making positive lifestyle changes.